DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - Examples include SPlunk, LogRythm, Microsoft Azure Sentinel, IBM Qradar
     - Information security managers should also periodically conduct log reviews, particularly for sensitive functions, to ensure that privileged users are not abusing their privileges
     - **Network flow** (NetFlow) NetFlow records contain an entry for every network communication session that took place on a network and can be compared to a list of known malicious hosts.
 It is routinely saved as a matter of normal activity.
 Cisco has developed a version of NetFlow called Flexible NetFlow (FNF), which can be combined with secure transmission methods.
 However, the specific built-in decryption capability for NetFlow data is generally referred to as **Encrypted Traffic Analytics (ETA)**.
 ETA is designed to provide visibility into network traffic, even when the traffic is encrypted.
-    - **Synthetic monitoring (or active monitoring)** uses emulated or recorded transactions to monitor for performance changes in response time, functionality, or other performance monitors. e.g Grafana, Zabbix, Selenium.
+    - 📚**Active monitoring (Synthetic monitoring)** uses emulated or recorded transactions to monitor for performance changes in response time, functionality, or other performance monitors. e.g Grafana, Zabbix, Selenium.
 It performs artificial transactions against a website to assess performance.
 Synthetic monitoring uses simulated or recorded traffic and thus can be used to proactively identify problems.
-    - **Passive monitoring** uses a span port or other method to copy traffic and monitor it in real time. e.g wireshark,  PRTG, Cacti, ntoping, prometheus. **Real user monitoring (RUM)** is a variant of passive monitoring where the monitoring tool reassembles the activity of individual users to track their interaction with a website.
+    - 📚**Passive monitoring** uses a span port or other method to copy traffic and monitor it in real time. e.g wireshark,  PRTG, Cacti, ntoping, prometheus. **Real user monitoring (RUM)** is a variant of passive monitoring where the monitoring tool reassembles the activity of individual users to track their interaction with a website.
 RUM records user interaction with an application or system to ensure performance and proper application behavior.
 Passive monitoring works only after issues have occurred because it requires actual traffic.
     - **Identity and access management (IAM)** systems combine lifecycle management and monitoring tools to ensure that identity and authorization are properly handled throughout an organization. e.g AD, DUO, OKTA